Kotlin/kotlinx.serialization/docs-website/topics/serialization-json-configuration.md

 ```
 {kotlin-runnable="true" id="set-classdiscriminatormode-example"}

-> Without the discriminator, the Kotlin serialization library can't deserialize the output back into the appropriate type.
+> Without the discriminator, the serializer for the base class can't deserialize the output back into the appropriate type.
 >
 {style="note"}